peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

     public static PeterO.Numbers.EDecimal CopyAbs(
         PeterO.Numbers.EDecimal ed);

-Returns an arbitrary-precision number object with the same value as the given number object but with a nonnegative sign (that is, the given number object's absolute value).
+Returns an arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign (that is, the specified number object's absolute value).

 <b>Parameters:</b>